 Charitable giving not only improves the lives of others but has been shown to increase happiness more than personal spending on oneself.
-Additionally, improved happiness and health have been linked to reduced rates of stress and lower blood pressure.
-To make your giving the most thoughtful, ask yourself these questions.
+To make your giving the most thoughtful, ask yourself these three questions.

 We recommend finding a charity that aligns with your values.
 Begin by searching for charities that help causes that are important to you.
-Searching on websites like https://www.myphilanthropedia.org/, http://www.givewell.org/ and https://greatnonprofits.org/ can provide details about how the charity uses the donations.
+Searching on websites like candid.org, givewell.org, and greatnonprofits.org can provide details about how the charity uses the donations.
 After finding a few charities that inspire you, we recommend scheduling on-site visits to your top charities and interviewing managers involved with the charity before making any significant gift.
-If time allows, volunteering is a great way to get to know the charity from the inside.
-You will have the chance to see firsthand how they run their business and whether they accomplish their stated goals.
-You might even ask your children and grandchildren to volunteer with you for a few hours to share in the benefits of giving back and create lasting family memories.
-Community foundations are another good way to get connected to local charities as the staff can provide further details of charities working for causes you may want to support.
+If time allows, volunteering is a great way to get to know the charity, see firsthand how they run their business, and determine if they accomplish their stated goals.
+You might ask your children and grandchildren to volunteer with you for a few hours to share the benefits of giving back and create lasting family memories.
+Community foundations are another good way to connect to local charities, as the staff can provide further details of charities working for causes you may want to support.

-Donations to 501(c)(3) charities result in an itemized deduction, which reduces taxable income for taxpayers who itemize.
-The Tax Cuts and Jobs Act of 2017 (scheduled to expire 12/31/2025) increased the standard deduction to $12,550 for single filers and $25,100 (2021) for married filers.
-For charitable donors, the best way to give might be to switch from giving annually to giving every few years.
-“Bunching” two- or three-years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction the other years (see example of married filers in the chart below).
-Cumulatively, this results in greater tax deductions which translate to tax savings.
-If you would like to bunch gifts for tax purposes but benefit the charity over time, consider using a donor advised fund (discussed below) which allows you to take the charitable deduction in the year of the gift, but allows you to make distributions to the charities over time.
+Donations to 501(c)(3) charities result in an itemized deduction, which reduces taxable income for taxpayers that itemize.
+The Tax Cuts and Jobs Act of 2017 increased the standard deduction to $13,850 for single filers and $27,700 for married filers (2023), which means fewer taxpayers will itemize their tax deductions and, therefore, may no longer benefit from the charitable tax deduction.
+For charitable donors, switching from giving annually to giving every few years might be the best way to donate.
+“Bunching” two or three years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction for the other years (example of married filers in the chart below).
+Cumulatively, this results in greater tax deductions, which could translate to tax savings.
+If you would like to bunch gifts for tax purposes while benefiting the charity over time, consider using a donor-advised fund (discussed below), which allows you to take the charitable deduction in the year of the gift but allows you to make distributions to the charities over time.

-Long-term capital gain assets like highly appreciated real estate or company stock held for more than one year are great assets to donate.
-Not only do you get the benefit of a charitable tax deduction, you also avoid paying tax on the capital gain i.e., the difference between your cost basis and the current market value.
-Many business owners about to sell their company donate a portion of their company stock to charity before entering into a letter of intent for the potential sale.
-When structured properly, the business owner may take an income tax deduction (hopefully in the same calendar year when adjusted gross income (AGI) is high) of the fair market value of his or her company stock donated without having to pay tax on the capital gain.
-Note that if you give a large donation of long-term capital gain assets to qualified public charities, the amount of the income tax deduction is the fair market value of the asset but is limited to 30% of your AGI.
-A special election can be made for long-term capital gain assets that would allow you to deduct up to 50% of AGI however, it would be based on the adjusted cost basis of the asset donated.
-Any excess amount donated not currently deductible can be carried forward for up to five years.
+Long-term capital gain assets like highly appreciated real estate or company stock held for more than one year are great assets to donate because you receive the benefit of a charitable tax deduction, and you also avoid paying tax on the capital gain – the difference between your cost basis and the current market value.
+Many business owners about to sell their company donate a portion of their company stock to charity before entering into a letter of intent about the potential sale.
+When structured properly, the business owner may take an income tax deduction [hopefully in the same calendar year when adjusted gross income (AGI) is high] of the fair market value of their company stock donated without having to pay tax on the capital gain.
+If you give a large donation of long-term capital gain assets to qualified public charities, the amount of the income tax deduction is the fair market value of the asset; however, it is limited to 30% of your AGI.
+[A special election can be made for long-term capital gain assets that would allow you to deduct up to 50% of AGI, though limits the deductible amount to the tax basis of the asset donated.]
+Any contributions above these limits can be carried forward for up to five years.

 Large donations to private charities, like private foundations or certain fraternal organizations, are subject to lower limitations.
-Specifically, for long-term capital gain property, the deduction is the fair market value of the assets donated limited to 20% of your AGI rather than 30%.
-For short-term capital gain property and cash the deduction is the adjusted cost basis on the assets donated limited to 30% of AGI rather than 50% or 60% for public charities.
+Specifically, the deduction for long-term capital gain property is the fair market value of the assets donated, limited to 20% of your AGI rather than 30%.
+For short-term capital gain property and cash, the deduction is the adjusted cost basis on the assets donated, limited to 30% of AGI rather than 50% or 60% for public charities.
 To determine the deductibility status of the charity you are considering donating to, visit the IRS website https://apps.irs.gov/app/eos/.

 Have You Considered Alternate Ways of Giving?

 The simplest way to give to charity is by giving directly to the charity.
 However, putting thought into the way you give can create flexibility.
-To make a charitable donation with a lasting impact, consider using a donor advised fund (DAF).
-DAFs allow you to get a charitable tax deduction in the year you make the contribution, while allowing you to stretch the gifts to charities over your lifetime.
-From your DAF you have the flexibility to set up auto payments to your church or any qualified charity, or simply make a gift once a year.
-You can also share the joy of giving with others by allowing them to direct a donation to a charity of their choice from your DAF.
-DAFs are inexpensive to set up with a minimum initial contribution of typically $5,000.
+To make a charitable donation with a lasting impact, consider using a donor-advised fund (DAF).
+DAFs allow you to get a charitable tax deduction in the year you contribute while allowing you to stretch the gifts to charities over your lifetime.
+From your DAF, you have the flexibility to set up auto payments to any qualified charity or make a gift once a year.
+You can also give the joy of giving to others by allowing them to direct a donation to a charity of their choice from your DAF.
+DAFs are inexpensive to set up, with a minimum initial contribution of typically $5,000.
 The contributions can be invested, so even a little can go a long way.
-Keep in mind, just like any charitable donation, there can be no quid pro quo (the donor cannot receive anything in return for the gifts) and a DAF cannot distribute to a charity to satisfy a personal pledge.
+Remember, just like any charitable donation, there can be no quid pro quo (the donor cannot receive anything in return for the gifts), and a DAF cannot distribute to a charity to satisfy a personal pledge.

-Charitable trusts are another way of giving for donors who want to retain income or provide an amount to heirs from the asset.
+Charitable trusts are another way of giving, but are more complex, expensive to set up, and also costly to maintain.
 Charitable remainder trusts provide an income stream to the donors for a set term of years or throughout their lifetimes and ultimately leave the remaining assets to a charity.
-A charitable lead trust pays income to a charity during the donor’s lifetime and the remaining assets are passed to the heirs of the donor.
-Charitable trusts are not as popular as they once were for several reasons: there are significant costs to establish and maintain the trust, the tax law change in the late 1990’s requiring more be paid to the charity, there is a lower tax deduction than an outright gift, and the recent period of low interest rates yield minimal income to donors from a CRT.
+A charitable lead trust pays income to a charity during the donor’s lifetime, and the remaining assets are passed to the donor’s heirs.
+Charitable trusts are not as popular as they once were because there are significant costs to establish and maintain the trust.
+Also, the tax law change in the late 1990s required more to be paid to the charity.

 Everyone Can Give